trandaison/changeloger/README.md

 - `--noCommit`: Do not make a git commit.
 - `--noTag`: Do not make a git tag.
 - `--noPush`: Do not push the commit and the new tag to the remote git repository.
+- `--debug`: Output debug data in `changeloger.debug.log` for debugging purposes.
+Set `--debug=inline` to output debug data in the terminal.
 - And all others options available in [changelog.config.json](#changelog.config) are also available as CLI arguments.
 The CLI arguments will override the options in the config file.

 ## Configuration